‘Dance Moms’ Season 7: Chloe Reunites With Elites For Nationals Vs. Abby’s Minis

 — Kira Girard (@kiragirard) March 15, 2017

 Brynn and the minis will reportedly be the only ones who will work with Abby Miller in preparing for the Nationals.
-Lilliana even shared a clip of herself, Maesi, Elliana and Brynn rehearsing at the ALDC studio.
+Lilliana even shared a clip of herself, Maesi, Elliana, and Brynn rehearsing at the ALDC studio.

 In love with this combo…thank you @therealabbylee for this amazing Master class with @michaeldameski ???????????? #lillyk #theminimini #aldcla #dancemoms #abbyleedancecompany #aldcminis #aldc #aldcalways #dancelife